Agoo: Government

+Local government

 Just as the national government, the municipal government of Agoo, is divided into three branches: executive, legislative, and judiciary.
 The judicial branch is administered solely by the Supreme Court of the Philippines.
 The LGUs have control of the executive and legislative branches.

 The executive branch is composed of the mayor and the barangay captain for the barangays.Local Government Code of the Philippines, Book III, Department of the Interior and Local Government official website.

 The legislative branch is composed of the Sangguniang Bayan (town assembly), Sangguniang Barangay (barangay council), and the Sangguniang Kabataan for the youth sector.

 The seat of Government is vested upon the Mayor and other elected officers who hold office at the Townhall.
 The Sangguniang Bayan is the center of legislation, stationed in Agoo Municipio.

 Elected officials

 Tourism

-Agoo has interesting attractions and main festival/events:
+Agoo has the following attractions and main festival/events: